'Save Lolita' Public Service Announcement courtesy: Underdog Entertainment

 Contact the Secretary of Agriculture:

-You may also email Sonny Perdue, Secretary of Agriculture, with the same concerns:
+You may also email Tom Vilsack, Secretary of Agriculture, with the same concerns:

-The Office of the Inspector General has a “Hotline” for reporting violations related to USDA programs such as; fraud, employee misconduct, mismanagement, conflict of interest, etc. The hotline tips can be submitted online, by email, by phone, by mail.
+The Office of the Inspector General has a “Hotline” for reporting violations related to USDA programs, such as; fraud, employee misconduct, mismanagement, conflict of interest, etc. The hotline tips can be submitted online, by email, phone, or by mail.
 Click on this link to the OIG’s hotline and report APHIS’s inaction: http://www.usda.gov/oig/hotline.htm

 Contact your senator or government representatives: